DigitalPublishingToolkit/TOD31MEDIADONOTEXIST/md/02chapter1.md

-# From the birth of intermedial thinking to the concept of remediation: The mediatic phase of intermediality
+# From the Birth of Intermedial Thinking to the Concept of Remediation: The Mediatic Phase of Intermediality

 ## Introduction